TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Concepts/ProjectStructure/Index.rst

 ..  todo: Link sitepackage

-Each website running on TYPO3 should have a site package - a specialized an :ref:`extension <t3start:extensions_index>` that contains all the templates, styles, images and other assets required for the theme.
+Each website running on TYPO3 should have a site package - a specialized :ref:`extension <t3start:extensions_index>` that contains all the templates, styles, images and other assets required for the theme.